alessandropacielli/deepcomedy/README.md

 - [Transformer model for language understanding](https://www.tensorflow.org/text/tutorials/transformer) from Tensorflow
 - https://github.com/AlessandroLiscio/DeepComedy for some metrics
 - [Neural Poetry](https://gitlab.com/zugo91/nlgpoetry) for some metrics and the alternative syllabification

-- [Overleaf](https://www.overleaf.com/) as LaTeX editor for the report
+We used [Overleaf](https://www.overleaf.com/) as the LaTeX editor for the report.